 After building a Bluetooth LE application, you can directly click Build on the Keil toolbar to build a project.
-After the project is built, the following firmware files are generated in Keil_5\build in the project directory.
+After the project is built, the following firmware files are generated in Keil_5\Listings and Keil_5\Objects respectively in the project directory.
+Both of the firmware files can be downloaded to a GR551x SoC via GProgrammer.
+For details, see GProgrammer User Manual.
+The ble_app_example.hex file can be downloaded to a GR551x SoC via Keil MDK.